LittleMoonie/MoonieSerenity/README.md

 <br clear="both">

 <p align="left">Hello!
-I'm @LittleMoonie, a passionate software developer with a keen interest in creating innovative solutions and exploring new technologies. <br>My journey in programming has been fueled by curiosity and a desire to continuously improve my skills.<br><br>🔭 I’m currently working on: Aurora<br>🌱 I’m currently learning: React, TypeScript, C# & Possibly soon to come - Rust<br>📫 How to reach me: Discord or LinkedIn<br>⚡ Fun fact: If Earth were the size of a nickel, the Moon would be about as big as a coffee bean</p>
+I'm @LittleMoonie, a passionate software developer with a keen interest in creating innovative solutions and exploring new technologies. <br>My journey in programming has been fueled by curiosity and a desire to continuously improve my skills.<br><br>🔭 I’m currently working on: <a href="https://github.com/LittleMoonie/AuroraPublic">Aurora</a><br>🌱 I’m currently learning: React, TypeScript, C# & Possibly soon to come - Rust<br>📫 How to reach me: Discord or LinkedIn<br>⚡ Fun fact: If Earth were the size of a nickel, the Moon would be about as big as a coffee bean</p>

 ###